Emperor Qinzong

 Emperor Qinzong of Song (23 May 1100 – 14 June 1161), personal name Zhao Huan, was the ninth emperor of the Song dynasty of China and the last emperor of the Northern Song dynasty.

 Emperor Qinzong was the eldest son and heir apparent of Emperor Huizong.
 His mother was Emperor Huizong's empress consort, Empress Wang.
-In 1126, when the forces of the Jurchen-led Jin Empire invaded the Song Empire beginning the first siege of Bianjing.
+In 1126, when the forces of the Jurchen-led Jin dynasty invaded the Northern Song dynasty beginning the first siege of Bianjing.
 Frightened, Emperor Huizong intended to flee but was convinced by his officials to abdicate first and then flee.
 Huizong then abdicated and passed on his throne to Emperor Qinzong, and then assumed the title Taishang Huang ("Retired Emperor") himself and fled to the countryside.
+After the fall of Kaifeng that marked the end of the Northern Song and Qinzong and his father's subsequent capture by the Jin forces, they, along and his half-brother and their successor, Emperor Gaozong, were blamed for the Song dynasty's decline.

 Reign

 Left to deal with the Jin invasion by himself, Emperor Qinzong appointed the general Li Gang (李綱) to lead the Song military to fend off the invaders.
 However, Emperor Qinzong was not a decisive leader and often made poor judgments.
 Eventually, he removed Li Gang from his appointment in the hope of starting peace talks with the Jin Empire and sent his younger brother Zhao Gou to negotiate but he was captured and ransomed.
 This may contribute to Emperor Gaozong's decision to not rescue Qinzong.
 The first siege of Bianjing ended after Qinzong gave a city to the Jurchens and paid them annual tribute.
 Emperor Huizong returned after hearing that the siege was over.